stackevo/spudreq/draft-trammell-spud-req.md

 traffic containing it.
 This allows the magic number to provide probabilistic assurance that a given packet is not reflected, assisting in meeting this requirement.

+If SPUD is implemented over UDP, see {{I-D.ietf-tsvwg-rfc5405bis}} for guidelines on the safe usage of UDP in the Internet, which addresses some of these issues.

 ## Continuum of trust among endpoints and middleboxes